ojaydiddy-git/Assignment-4---CI-CD-on-K8s/README.md

 1. this repository with your up.yaml and down.yaml for running jenkins on your cluster.
 2. your github repository with the fork from the article and a Jenkinsfile.
-3. your gitea repository with the fork from the article and a Jenkinsfile, exposed with the ngrok ingress
+3. your gitea repository with the fork from the article and a Jenkinsfile, exposed with the ngrok or traefik and cloudflare ingress